ItsAsbreuk/itsa-react-dd/README.md

 ## How to use

 Just set the attribute data-draggable to an arbitrary String and the Component becomes draggable.
-Just beware you need unique data-draggable values for each draggable item.
+You need to use unique data-draggablevalues for each draggable item.
 This is where `dd.generateId()` becomes handy: it generates unique Id's. (note: generate those ids during initialization of the component, NOT inside render as you don't want new Id on every update).

 ### Making draggable: `data-draggable`